|

 filing charges may vary.

-Economic Survey, the typical attorney fees in 2010 for preparation of a
+2017 Report of the Economic Survey, the typical attorney fees in 2016 for preparation of a

 Services After Filing.
 Attorney fees for a